jinmmin/beanboat.github.io/_posts/2022-06-04-atlanta-and-the-great-smoky-mountains.md

 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23641.JPG" />
 In the midway, there was a steep segment with stairs.
 A "grandpa" on the way described it as a "stairway to heaven".
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23634.JPG" />
 Finally, we arrived at the top of Mount LeConte, where there was a working lodge.
-A guy asked us to take of photo of him in front of the LeConte Lodge dining room, and told us that he did this hike every year on his birthday.
+A guy asked us to take of photo of him in front of the LeConte Lodge dining room, which has the actual date on it, so he could prove that he did this hike every year on his birthday.
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23659.JPG" />
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23661.JPG" />
 <img src="/media/atlanta-and-the-great-smoky-mountains/IMGR23697.JPG" />